We compare some of the key factors involved in the production, usage and waste management of each.

-A big variable with bamboo production too is whether it is bamboo rayon, and whether the process is closed loop or not
+A big variable with bamboo production is whether it is bamboo rayon, and whether the process is closed loop or not.

 3. Biodegradability, & Eco Impact

-Bamboo products that don’t have synthetic chemicals, or treatments or additives, are usually biodegradable and have a much lower impact on the environment when it comes to end of product lifetime i.e. disposal and pollution.
+Bamboo products that don’t have synthetic chemicals, or treatments or additives, are usually biodegradable and have a much lower impact on the environment when the bamboo product reaches the end of it’s lifecycle

-Plastic doesn’t break down easily (and when it does, it breaks down into micro and nano plastics), can have an adverse impact in the environment and wildlife if it becomes mismanaged waste (especially in rivers and the ocean)
+Plastic can also impact in the environment and wildlife in other ways when it becomes a pollutant as littered or mismanaged waste (especially in rivers and the ocean)

-Overall, from a sustainability perspective, closed loop bamboo rayon, and natural bamboo fibres that are sustainably sourced, have more potential to be a circular and sustainable material than conventional plastic.
+From a sustainability perspective, closed loop bamboo rayon, and natural bamboo fibres that are sustainably sourced, may have more potential to be a circular and sustainable material than conventional plastic.

 But, individual environmental indicators at each stage of the material life cycle might show each different material being more sustainable in different ways

-Ultimately, each company is going to source and make their plastic and bamboo products and packaging/items in different ways (which impacts their sustainability).
+Ultimately, each company is going to source and make their plastic and bamboo products and packaging/items in different ways, and this will impact their sustainability.

 Bamboo vs Plastic: Comparison

-Plastic might actually have less of an environmental impact to produce compared to bamboo products (which needs land, water, energy and other resources to be grown, harvested, processed, etc.).
+Plastic might actually have less of an environmental impact to produce in some aspects compared to bamboo products

 A Danish study comparing plastic bags to other types of bags, including cotton and organic cotton bags, showed that plastic has a smaller production footprint than these other materials across several environmental and human toxicity indicators.